Grab Deal : Flat 20% off on live classes + 2 free self-paced courses! - SCHEDULE CALL

-A node is a virtual machine or a physical server that is taken an important part of the Chef architecture.
+A node is a virtual machine or a physical server that is an important part of the Chef architecture.
 It is basically used to execute any resource in Chef.

 When resources are grouped together, it becomes a Recipe that describes the working configurations and policy.
 At the same time, when recipes are combined together, it becomes a cookbook and easy to manage as compared to a single recipe.

 In case, an action for a Chef Resource is not defined then it will choose for the Default action.
 For example, both resources are the same as shown below in the screenshot.
-For the Resource 1, an action is not defined still it will take the default action.
-At the same time, when you define the action with ‘create’ command, it is also used to create the default action.
+For Resource 1, an action is not defined still it will take the default action.
+At the same time, when you define the action with the ‘create’ command, it is also used to create the default action.